astropy/photutils/docs/photutils/morphology.rst

 .. _scikit-image: http://scikit-image.org/

-The ``findobj`` package allows one to calculate morphological shape parameters of an object.
+The ``photutils`` package allows one to calculate morphological shape parameters of an object.
 These include:

 * centroid